| tadyatha om gate gate paragate parasamgate

 Read lots of charts!

-At the beginning when you are building your collection of nativities in order to validate the effect of vargas, dasha timelines, graha character, etc.
+At the beginning when you are building your collection of nativities in order to validate the effect of vargas, dasha timelines, graha character, et-cetera.

-I recommend to accept a very small fee, and to *donate this fee to your favorite charity*.
-When you are established in the practice, it will be OK to start earning personal income as the fruit of your dedicated Jyotisha studies.
+It is recommended to accept a very small fee, and to * donate this fee to a favorite charity *.
+When you are established in the practice, it will be OK to start earning personal income as the fruit of your dedicated study of the Jyotisha samayavidya.
 However, in the beginning, the best psychic protection against inadvertently harming someone's peace of mind is to ask for the indulgence of the spirits - and give the money to a compassionate cause.

 Also - this is REALLY important - do not give any negative predictions.